sharmaronit/civic_issues/README.md

-Okay, here is a revised version of your README file in a more standard and readable format, combining the content and making it clear that your project is the Civic Issue Certificate Generator, which feeds into a database using GitHub Issues.

----

 # 🏛️ Civic Issue Certificate Generator & Database

 A modern, citizen-focused web application that allows users to report local civic issues by generating a shareable "certificate."
 This project leverages photo metadata to automatically capture location and time, creating a powerful tool for civic awareness.